Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 ## Mutation Annotation Format (MAF) files
 The Mutation Annotation Format, or MAF, is a tab-delimited text file format used to describe somatic DNA mutations.
 Be careful not to confuse it with Multiple Alignment Format files.
-Please start by reading more about this file format [here](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Please start by reading more about the [MAF file specifications](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
 The fileds contained in a MAF file can vary so pay careful attention to the header column.

+You will use the R package [maftools](https://bioconductor.org/packages/release/bioc/vignettes/maftools/inst/doc/maftools.html) to obtain and work with MAF files in this section of the module.
+Follow [these instructions](https://bioconductor.org/packages/release/bioc/vignettes/maftools/inst/doc/maftools.html#4_Installation) to install maftools.